 Sentiero Viel del Pan (Viel dal Pan in Ladin, Bindelweg in German) is a hiking trail which crosses the southern slopes of the Padon chain and delivers unparalleled views of Marmolada, the highest mountain in the Dolomites.

-Viel del Pan connects the Passo Pordoi mountain pass with Lago di Fedaia.
+Viel del Pan connects the Passo Pordoi mountain pass with Lago di Fedaia in Trentino.

 Rather than do a point-to-point hike, it’s possible to hike a circuit, by following the moderate Alta Via dell Cresta to Rifugio Viel del Pan, and returning to Passo Pordoi along the easy Viel del Pan.